 The ARP states that the Subdistrict's replacement water will be released, including transit losses, from Platoro Reservoir, located in the Upper Conejos; Terrace Reservoir, located on the Alamosa River; and Rio Grande, Santa Maria, Continental, and Beaver Park Reservoirs, located in the Upper Rio Grande, at the direction of the Division 3 Engineer, to offset injurious stream depletions on the respective rivers during the Plan Year.
+This applies to the "In-Storage" water identified in the Replacement Sources tables on the previous pages.
 All Plan Year injurious stream depletions will be replaced in the time, location and amount that they occur, beginning May 1, 2023.
 The reaches, amounts and time that stream depletions are projected to occur are shown in Table 2.3 in the ARP.
 These releases of water from storage will be performed under the provisions contained in section 37-87-103, C.R.S.

 The ARP notes that Sections 37-80-120, 37-83-104, and 37-83-106, C.R.S., allow for exchanges to occur between reservoirs without a decree and if recognized by the Division Engineer.
-Appropriate accounting between the Division Engineer's Office and Subdistrict No. 3 will occur on a regular and routine basis if these exchanges do occur.
+Appropriate accounting between the Division Engineer's Office and Subdistrict No. 6 will occur on a regular and routine basis if these exchanges do occur.
 Any reservoir exchanges done in the Plan Year will be documented and reported in the 2023 Annual Report.
 The Division Engineer's Office will be notified in advance of any reservoir exchanges, and the exchanges must be documented and approved by the Division Engineer prior to them occurring.